aweich/VIS/docs/general_usage/config.md

 # Configuration file

 The configuration file is necessary to specify where the pipeline can find the input files that it needs for a proper execution.
-Below is a table with all currently implemented options, exemplary parameters, and a corresponding description for each field.
+An example for a ready-to-use `config.yml` is presented during the [tutorial](../tutorial/tutorial_before.md/#before-running-the-pipeline) of the pipeline.
+Below is a table with currently implemented options, exemplary parameters, and a corresponding description for each field.

-An example for a ready-to-use `config.yml` is presented during the [tutorial](../tutorial/tutorial.md/#before-running-the-pipeline) of the pipeline.

 | **Parameter**            | **Exemplary value**                                                                                      | **Description**                                                                                              |
 |---------------------------|------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------|